-Tanya Roscorla covers education technology in the classroom, behind the scenes and on the legislative agenda.
-Likes: Experimenting in the kitchen, cooking up cool crafts, reading good books.
+Tanya Roscorla covers ed tech behind the scenes and on the legislative agenda.
+Likes: Culinary experiments, travel adventures, beautiful landscapes.

 University technology leaders sound off on the issues they will face next year -- issues that highlight three major trends.